Canadian West Coast Voyages by Boutique Ship

 If you would like to book a private charter, you can give one of our personal concierges a call at 604-398-5568 (toll-free: 1-844-634-7922) or email email@example.com.
 Our team is happy to answer all your questions and help create a one of a kind adventure.

-Private charters are bookable between April to October.
-The newly renovated Union Jack is a stunning venue for any family vacation, corporate event and or holiday party.
-We can host up to 40 guests for the day and 12 overnight and can provide onboard catering.
+We offer private charters between April to October.
+The newly renovated Union Jack is a stunning venue for any family vacation, corporate event/holiday party.
+We can host up to 40 guests for the day or 12 overnight guests and can provide onboard catering.

 Yes, we allow passengers of all ages aboard our ship.
 We have plenty of activities, games, and toys for everyone to enjoy along with children’s safety equipment.